Quality of life comparison

 Czech Republic has a GDP per capita of $38,300 as of 2020, while in Ukraine, the GDP per capita is $12,400 as of 2020.

 be 3.2 times more likely to be unemployed

 In Czech Republic, 2.8% of adults are unemployed as of 2019.
 In Ukraine, that number is 8.9% as of 2019.

 In Czech Republic, there are approximately 8.6 babies per 1,000 people as of 2022.
 In Ukraine, there are 9.6 babies per 1,000 people as of 2020.

 be 6.3 times more likely to die during childbirth

 In Czech Republic, approximately 3.0 women per 100,000 births die during labor as of 2017.
 In Ukraine, 19.0 women do as of 2017.

-In Czech Republic, approximately 2.6 children die before they reach the age of one as of 2020.
-In Ukraine, on the other hand, 7.4 children do as of 2020.
+In Czech Republic, approximately 2.4 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In Ukraine, on the other hand, 7.3 children do as of 2022.

 The statistics above were calculated using the following data sources: The World Factbook, Ministry of Revenue and Duties of Ukraine, Financial Administration of the Czech Republic.